narpatganwliya7/narpatganwliya7/README.md

 🔹 Projects: Data Analytics, Visualization, and Predictive Modeling
 💡 I love exploring real-world data, automating processes, and uncovering patterns!
 🎯 Fun Fact: I can spend hours analyzing data but still struggle to decide what to watch on Netflix! 📊🎬😂
 📌 Check out my profile & feel free to collaborate!
-📫 Let’s connect!
-LinkedIn